 How do I obtain the FAFSA?

 We recommend that you apply via the Internet at www.fafsa.ed.gov for fastest processing of your application.
-A few weeks after you apply you should receive a Student Aid Report (SAR).
+A Student Aid Report (SAR) will be sent to you.
 Review the SAR carefully to make sure all the information is correct, and submit corrections to the central processor if necessary.

 What special information do I need on the FAFSA to ensure that Hastings will receive my financial information?

 You must list UC-Hastings College of the Law with its School code, G03947, on the FAFSA, so that Hastings receives an electronic version of your student aid information.
 Hastings must receive the electronic version of your SAR in order to review your eligibility for financial aid.
 Paper copies of the FAFSA or of the SAR are not sufficient.

 Are the FAFSA and the Hastings Financial Aid Supplement the only forms I need to complete for Hastings to determine my aid package and send me an award notice?

 These are the primary application materials and may be all that is required.
 However, if your Student Aid Report (SAR)is selected for verification, we will also request additional documents.
 In addition, there are certain messages on your SAR which may require separate action by you, so read your Student Aid Report carefully for any special instructions.
 Your file must be complete and Verification satisfied before a financial aid award can be finalized.